Code-Institute-Submissions/MSP3-2/README.md

 # MSP3

 ## Project Purpose
-A website that displays content and upcoming shows for an upcoming rapper to reach out to their audience.
-The website also allows users to view the locations of concerts with google maps api.
-It will increase the artist sales, streams and opportunity to get signed or have endorsements from companies.
+A website that displays small ventures in need of capital.
+It allows people looking to invet and those looking for investment to connect.
 ## UX design
 ![Image of demo](Documentation/msp3.png)